davidiles/Arctic-PRISM-Spatial-Model/README.md

 - [An example of a simulation for Horned Lark can be found here](https://github.com/davidiles/Arctic-PRISM-Spatial-Model/blob/main/output/simulation_Horned%20Lark_nbinomial.png).
 - [Summary of results across 46 species can be viewed here](https://github.com/davidiles/Arctic-PRISM-Spatial-Model/blob/main/output/simulation_species_estimates_nbinomial.png).

 For estimates of overall population size, credible interval coverage is slightly lower than nominal.
-The 90% credible interval contains the true population total for *76%* of species.
+The 90% credible interval contains the true population total for **76%** of species.
 On average, bias in total population size is about 4% (so very small).
 56% of species have estimates that are negatively biased, which is excellent (a perfect estimator would underestimate 50% of the time).

 - need to replicate this analysis using the design-based approach.

 ## Empirical analysis

 I applied the Bayesian model to empirical data for as many species as possible.
-Results are contained in the [output sub-folder](https://github.com/davidiles/Arctic-PRISM-Spatial-Model/tree/main/output), where .
+Results are contained in the [output sub-folder](https://github.com/davidiles/Arctic-PRISM-Spatial-Model/tree/main/output).

 An example of model results for SESA is shown below:
 ![SESA](https://github.com/davidiles/Arctic-PRISM-Spatial-Model/blob/main/output/empirical_SESA_nbinomial.png)